CosimoRaugei/Advanced-Period-Detection-and-Stabilization-for-Large-Scale-Discrete-Time-Homogeneous-Markov-Chains/README.md

 # Advanced Period Detection and Stabilization for Large-Scale Discrete-Time Homogeneous Markov Chains

-This repository supports the ongoing undergraduate research project by Cosimo Raugei and Leonardo Torti, titled **"Advanced Period Detection and Stabilization for Large-Scale Discrete-Time Homogeneous Markov Chains."**
+This is an introduction to the ongoing undergraduate research project by Cosimo Raugei and Leonardo Torti, titled **"Advanced Period Detection and Stabilization for Large-Scale Discrete-Time Homogeneous Markov Chains."**

 ## Introduction